yllus/status-page-for-runscope/readme.txt

 = Tips & Tricks =

-* If you've got object caching turned on in WordPress, the page will automatically cache the last response it got from Runscope for 5 minutes.
-It'll mean the results of your page will be slightly out of date (by up to 5 minutes), but the results will display much quicker.
+* If you've got object caching turned on in WordPress, the page will automatically cache the last response it got from Runscope for 60 seconds.
+It'll mean the results of your page will be slightly out of date (by up to 60 seconds), but the results will display much quicker.

 * It's totally possible to display multiple status pages for different buckets in Runscope!
 Just create a new Page per each bucket and make sure to enter the right bucket key into each.